microsoft/InnerEye-Gateway/README.md

 ```

 Where the `Function` and `Index` are as above, except that the constraint test is applied to a DICOM tag TimeOfDay property.

+## OWASP

+All communications between a deployed [Inference app service](https://github.com/microsoft/InnerEye-Inference/#running-flask-app-in-azure) and the InnerEye Gateway are compliant with [OWASP 3.0](https://owasp.org/www-pdf-archive/OWASPApplicationSecurityVerificationStandard3.0.pdf).

 ## Licensing